From Zones to Strain & Focus

 When MPA is accounted for in a workout, the order in which the work performed in zones matters.
 Looking at the workout only through the lens of time-in-zones, weighted average power and total work miss this important information.

-Clara’s Workouts
+Clara’s Experience with Workouts

 Using the identically defined workouts, let’s see how Clara would fare in her execution.
 The first Workout MPA Chart is here:

-The %FTP targets and interval durations are identical to Andre’s.
-Time-in-zones is exactly the same too.
+The %TP targets and interval durations are identical to Andre’s, and time-in-zones are exactly the same too.
 The total work of 1000 kJ is higher than Andre’s because her Threshold Power is higher.
-However, Clara is going to have a very difficult time completing this workout – you can see at the end of each Z5 interval that MPA comes very closer to her power output.
-Despite using the same %FTP targets, Clara’s Focus is also changed as a result of her different Fitness Signature.
+However, Clara is going to have a very difficult time completing this workout – you can see at the end of each Z5 interval that MPA comes very close to her power output.
+Despite using the same %TP targets, Clara’s Focus is also changed as a result of her different Fitness Signature.
 This workout is classified as a Rouleur (6:00 minute power) vs. Andre’s that was classified at Endurance (~15:00 minute power).
+This demonstration shows that even though time-in-zones and %TP targets are exactly identical, radically different results can occur depending on each athlete’s specific fitness values, even with relatively minor differences.

 It’s important to note that Stress Scores calculated based on a Weighted Average Power and the total time-in-zones are exactly the same for all four workouts for both athletes.
-However

 With Xert, we now have an entirely new way to look at our workouts.
 By examining MPA and calculating the Xert Strain Score, we can know in advance the potential implications our unique fitness abilities have on our ability to execute the workout.
 We can also anticipate the dramatic effects of making changes will have, perhaps subtle ones, even if our traditional markers we have used are unchanged.
 This helps you train better, more efficiently, avoids attempting workouts that are too difficult, and helps you prevent potential over-training.